-- Attachés of the Belgian Development Agency (BTC) and the Belgian Directorate General for Development (DGD)
+- Attachés of the Belgian Development Agency (Enabel) and the Belgian Directorate General for Development (DGD)

-- Experts and scientific staff of DGD & BTC headquarters, VVOB-APEFE, federal agencies (e.g. Federal Agency for Food Safety, …)
+- Experts and scientific staff of DGD & Enabel headquarters, VVOB-APEFE, federal agencies (e.g. Federal Agency for the Safety of the Food Chain,…)

 - Experts, academic and scientific staff of national & international research institutes (e.g. WIV Institute, the Veterinary and Agrochemical Research Centre, …), universities, NGOs, study bureaux, development organisations, ministries, governmental and parastatal services